Naga-Chaitanya-Paladugu/CreditCard-Default-Prediction-Model/README.md

 # Prediction of Loan Defaults

 ### This is my first Machine Learning project.
-I have gone through many reiterations and crossroads of making judgment calls at many steps during the project!
-Overall, enjoyed the learning.
-Here is the link to detailed version of this project: https://naga-chaitanya-paladugu.github.io/Taiwan-Credit-Default/.
+I have gone through many crossroads of making judgment calls at many steps and reiterations during the project!
+Overall, I enjoyed the learning and identified that I need to level up by learning more models that can fit better to the dataset at hand and also learn hyperparameter tuning to optimize the models and many more.

+Here is the link to full detailed version of this project: https://naga-chaitanya-paladugu.github.io/Taiwan-Credit-Default/.

 ### Below is the preview and summary of project's main details.
 ## Project Overview